 For example, couples from different cultures, especially when it comes to an European female with a South American or an African male face more challenges and obstacles than average couples.
 The male partner has lived in a macho culture where men decide what is best for the family and women and gender roles are very strict, different, and strongly enforced.

 Familiarity.
 We like those who we see and interact with regularly.
 This is the idea that if you see someone in the same context over and over again, you are more likely to interact and form a relationship with him or her.

 It is based on the same principle that the mere-exposure effect, which states that the more you are exposed to a stimulus (a person, a commercial product, a political candidate, etc.), the more you will come to like it.

 It is widely used in electoral propaganda and advertising.
 Both commercial products and political candidates are marketed using this effect.
 Let’s face it, we all suffer from advertising fatigue.
-Marketing has become ubiquitous (television, Internet, mobile phones, etc.) in everyday life and influences a lot of our behavior and decisions.
+Marketing has become ubiquitous (television, Internet, social media, video sharing sites, operating systems and apps) in everyday life and influences a lot of our behavior and decisions.
 However, too much exposure might have negative consequences.

-Therefore, we are all attracted to what is familiar to us, and repeated exposure to certain people will be likely to increase our attraction toward them.
-We fear the unknown, we seek security in familiarity as the key to our survival, this is nothing more than another example of the evolutionary component of our behavior.- Reciprocal liking.
-We like those who also like us back.
-It describes the fact that people usually like others who express liking for them.
-It makes sense because knowing that someone fancies us makes us feel good about ourselves and helps us build a positive self-image.
-This effect is more significant when someone starts off by disliking us before changing their mind.
+Therefore, we are all attracted to what is familiar to us and repeated exposure to certain people will likely increase our attraction toward them.
+We fear the unknown, we seek security in familiarity as the key to our survival, this is nothing more than another example of the evolutionary component of our behavior.

 Let’s comment other factors suggested in self-help literature, but not proven.